microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ### 2. [Import the Mixed Reality Toolkit asset](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases)

-> The Mixed Reality Toolkit is available via [multiple delivery mechanisms](DownloadingTheMRTK.md) and in the future will also be available via the Unity package manager once Unity makes that option available.

 Get the asset and import it in to your Unity project using  "Asset -> Import Package -> Custom Package" from the Unity Editor menu.